-1. A candidate for the degree of Bachelor of Engineering shall:
+1. A candidate for the degree of Bachelor of Science or Bachelor of Engineering shall:

-(1) comply with the requirements for admission;

-(2) follow the prescribed course of study in the appropriate School, and satisfy the examiners in the necessary subjects;

-(3) complete an approved program of industrial training for such periods as are prescribed.
-In general, this training must be completed before 31 January in the year in which the degree is to be awarded.
+- (1) comply with the requirements for admission; - (2) follow the prescribed course of study in the appropriate School, and satisfy the examiners in the necessary subjects; - (3) complete an approved program of industrial or similar training for such periods as are prescribed.